-As a landlord in Virginia, you are required, per Virginia landlord tenant law, to collect a security deposit from your tenants.
+As a landlord in Virginia, you are required, per landlord tenant act and security deposit laws, to collect a security deposit from your tenants.
 This deposit acts as a safety net for landlords in case of financial liability emanating from their tenant's actions.
 Examples of such actions include nonpayment of rent and early lease termination.

 Virginia has a detailed security deposit law in place.
-As a landlord, understanding Virginia landlord tenant law can help you avert potential disagreements or conflicts with your tenant's security deposit.
+As a landlord, understanding the law can help you avert potential disagreements or conflicts with your tenant's security deposit.
 So, without further ado, here's a basic overview of Virginia's Security Deposit Law.

 Maximum Security Deposit

 According to Virginia landlord tenant law, there's a limit to how much of a security deposit you can charge your tenants.
 A landlord must only charge the equivalent of 2 months' rent as security deposit.
 So, if the monthly rent is $1,000, you can only charge a maximum of $2,000 as security deposit.

 Interest on Security Deposit

 In the past, landlords were required to store a tenant's deposit in an interest-earning account that would earn interest annually.
 The interest was payable to tenants who had rented for at least 13 months.

 Virginia landlords are no longer required to put a tenant's entire security deposit in an interest-accruing account, per the law.
 The only exception to this is if both you and your tenant agree in writing as part of the lease or rental agreement.